 The Managing Director and the Company Secretary are in attendance in every meeting whilst the People Director attends the meeting by invitation as and when required by the NRC.
 The NRC Meeting is normally held before or in conjunction with the Board Meeting.
 When necessary, decisions are made via circular resolutions.
 At Board Meeting, the Chairman of the NRC reports to the Board on matters deliberated at the NRC Meeting.
+During FY2022, the NRC had one (1) meeting with a 100% attendance rate.

-During FY2021, the NRC deliberated and reported the following matters to the Board:
+During FY2022, the NRC deliberated and reported the following matters to the Board:

-- Evaluation of the effectiveness of the Board and the Board Committees and the Directors' contribution in relation to the effective decision-making of the Board and the independence of Independent Directors. - Recommendation for re-election of retiring Directors at the Company's AGM based on satisfactory evaluation of the Directors' performance and contribution to the Board; - Recommendation for retention of Datin Ngiam Pick Ngoh, Linda, who had served on the Board beyond nine years, as Independent Director of the Company; and - Ar Martin Giles Manen's retirement from the Board in view of his 12-year term and the agreed profile of the position to be filled and the search process, which includes soliciting recommendations from existing Directors.
+- Management's proposals on short-term incentive payment and salary increment and promotion for the Group employees; - Evaluation of effectiveness of the Board and the Board Committees and the Directors' contribution in relation to the effective decision-making of the Board and the independence of Independent Directors; - Recommendation for re-election of retiring Directors at the Company's AGM based on satisfactory evaluation of the Directors' performance and contribution to the Board; and - Recommendation for retention of Datin Ngiam Pick Ngoh, Linda, who had served on the Board beyond nine years, as Independent Director of the Company.